jeffgillan/Drone-mapping-class/docs/index.md

 <br/>
 <br/>
-The following are some popular drone models worth checking out.
-The DJI Phantom 1 (circa 2013) was one of the first multi-rotor drones to be sold ready to fly out of the box.
-Users would mount a GoPro camera on it.
+???
+Tip "Consumer Drone History"

+    The [Parrot AR Drone](https://en.wikipedia.org/wiki/Parrot_AR.Drone){target=_blank} (circa 2010)was considered the first ready-to-fly consumer           multirotor drone.
+The [DJI Phantom 1](https://en.wikipedia.org/wiki/Phantom_(unmanned_aerial_vehicle_series)){target=_blank} made it's debut in 2013.
 This was followed up with the Phantom 2 Vision + (2014) which was one of the first drones to have an integrated camera.
-These early models kick-started the consumer drone industry.
+These early models kick-         started the consumer drone industry.

 <br/>